Jump to:Page Content

 Yes.
 Even if your article cannot be made publicly available, you are encouraged to deposit a copy in the repository under the “metadata only” option, which stores a “dark” copy in the repository for archival purposes and provides bibliographic information that can be included in an online index of scholarly articles by Harvard faculty members.
 The bibliographic information will be made available for broad indexing by search engines, in order to increase awareness of your article.

 In addition, your publisher’s agreement may provide, or you may be able to negotiate, sufficient rights to allow copies of your article to be made publicly available in the Harvard repository.
 The publisher may ask that certain conditions be met, some of which the repository can accommodate (for example, an embargo period during which the article will not be made publicly available).
-You can consult with the Research Administration Office for help in the process of working with publishers and addressing their specific concerns.
+You can consult with the Valerie Weis for help in the process of working with publishers and addressing their specific concerns.

 If you are submitting an article or other work that includes material protected by a third party’s copyright (such as an image or chart), you may need to have copyright permission to redistribute this material as part of your article.